piclas-framework/piclas/doc/userguide/030_features_models.md

 An example initialization file for a TCE-based chemistry model can be found in the regression tests (e.g. `regressioncheck/checks/NIG_Reservoir/CHEM_EQUI_TCE_Air_5Spec`).

-#### Quantum-Kinetic Chemistry (QK)
+#### Quantum Kinetic Chemistry (QK)

-The quantum-kinetic (QK) model [@Bird2011] chooses a different approach and models chemical reactions on the microscopic level.
+The Quantum Kinetic (QK) model [@Bird2011] chooses a different approach and models chemical reactions on the microscopic level.
 Currently, the QK model is only available for ionization and dissociation reactions.
 It is possible to utilize TCE- and QK-based reactions in the same simulation for different reactions paths for the same collision pair, such as the ionization and dissociation reactions paths (e.g. N$_2$ + e can lead to a dissociation with the TCE model and to an ionization with the QK model).
 An example setup can be found in the regression tests (e.g. `regressioncheck/checks/NIG_Reservoir/CHEM_QK_multi-ionization_C_to_C6+`).

+Besides the reaction model, reactants and products definition no further parameter are required for the reaction.
+However, the dissociation energy [eV] has to be defined on a species basis

+    Part-Species1-Ediss_eV = 4.53

+The ionization threshold is determined from the last level of the previous state of the ionized product and thus requires the read-in of the electronic state database.
 #### Cross-section Chemistry (XSec)

 The cross-section based chemistry model utilizes experimentally measured or ab-initio calculated cross-sections (analogous to the collision probability procedure described in Section \ref{sec:xsec_collision}).
 It requires the same database, where the reaction paths are stored per particle pair, e.g. the `N2-electron` container contains the `REACTION` folder, which includes the reactions named by their products, e.g. `N2Ion1-electron-electron`.